Engaging Our Employees

 Open communication at every level of Hasbro promotes greater employee satisfaction and more effective management.
 We believe that success requires a culture where information is shared quickly and effectively, feedback is honestly given, and employees feel confident to talk freely with colleagues and managers.

 Our focus on two-way communication starts right from the top.
-For example, we encourage employees at our quarterly State of the Company meetings to pose questions to our senior leaders.
-Monthly “Lunches with Leadership” give employees around the world similar opportunities to discuss all aspects of the business with Hasbro’s most senior executives.
+For example, monthly “Lunches with Leadership” give employees around the world similar opportunities to discuss all aspects of the business with Hasbro’s most senior executives.
 Departmental meetings are held regularly, and senior managers meet with their teams quarterly to provide updates about our business and discuss departmental achievements and goals.

 Our long-term objective for employee engagement is to improve communication and global connections across the organization, and to promote employees’ understanding of our corporate strategy and how they contribute to it.